cpwhidden/Item-Catalog/README.md

 6. Start the server with `python runserver.py`
 7. Navigate in your browser to `http://localhost:8000`

+# Populator
+To populate the database with mock records:
+1. Navigate to `cd /vagrant/catalog/` at the command line
+2. Run `python populator.py`

 # Access JSON endpoint
 All JSON requests are HTTP GET requests.
 The base directory is the domain name.
 For example, `http://localhost:8000/categories/json` to request all categories
 1. Get a list of all categories at `/categories/json`